jvernet/WinBox-Reloaded/README.md

 - hu-HU

 If you want to add your language to the supported list, you can find the language files under the Translations folder.
-These files are simple C-style escape sequenced INI-files, can be created by any kind of text editor.
+These files are simple UTF-8 encoded C-style escape sequenced INI-files, can be created by any kind of text editor.

 If you want to translate the progam to your language, and got stock, feel free to ask questions.
 Add your new language as a pull request and I will include it with the next release.